someengineering/resoto.com/docs/concepts/components/plugins/cleanup_aws_alarms.md

 # Cleanup AWS CloudWatch Alarms

-This plugin marks all orphaned AWS CloudWatch Instance Alarms for cleanup.
+This plugin marks all orphaned AWS CloudWatch instance alarms for cleanup.
+I.e. alarms associated with an EC2 instance that no longer exists.

 The following resources are currently being marked for cleanup